Cheltenham, New South Wales: History

 Cheltenham takes its name from a house built by William Chorley, a Sydney tailor and men's outfitter, who acquired the land when it was released from the Field of Mars Reserve.
 He named the house after his birthplace of Cheltenham, Gloucestershire, England.
 Chorley asked the government to build a station here and to name it after his property when it opened in 1898.
 Sutherland Road was named for John Sutherland, Minister for Public Works from 1887 to 1889.

-Cheltenham became a residential suburb with a reputation for its quiet atmosphere and gardens.
-The 1930s saw the construction of stylish homes, such as the Art Deco house built by Brown Barmby on Sutherland Road.

-Cheltenham Girls High School opened in 1957.